-Using TDC1, the elasticity of mean pay to variance of pay is positive and statistically significant at 1%.
-In Column 2, that coefficient is 150, and dividing by the mean of TDC1 of \$4,679 (the unit of TDC1 is thousands) gives an elasticity of 3.2%.
-This estimate is remarkably similar to the effect using realized variance (in Table 4, with firm and year fixed effects).
-Using CEO wealth, the estimated elasticity is negative when no fixed effects are used and insignificant with fixed effects.
-The ARCH coefficients across the four specifications in Table 5 are all positive as required so that variance is positive throughout.
+The elasticity of mean pay to variance of pay is positive and statistically significant at 1% across all specifications.
+In Column 3, that coefficient is 127.5, which dividing by the mean of TDC1 of \$4,714 (the unit of TDC1 is thousands) gives an elasticity of 2.7%.
+This estimate is remarkably similar to the effect using the realized variance described above and presented in Table 4.
+The ARCH coefficients across the four specifications in Table 5 are all positive as expected so that variance is positive throughout.